Modernisation of Swedish payments

 What’s changing?

-After 27 November 2026, Bg Max (Bankgiro Inbetalningar - Bankgiro Receivables), including image files, can no longer be used.
+After 27 November 2026, Bg Max (Bankgiro Inbetalningar - Bankgiro Receivables) can no longer be used.
+Bankgirot image files (Bildfil) - scanned pictures of the payment slips - will be discontinued from 10 October 2026.

 By 8 September 2026, you must have camt.053 (ISO 20022 XML statement file) or camt.054 (ISO 20022 XML entry file) in place in order to receive detailed information about payments sent via the new payment infrastructure initiated to a Bankgiro number.
 After this date, customers that do not transition to camt.053 or camt.054 messages will need to perform manual reconciliation for payments processed via the new infrastructure.